modernatx/seqlike/docs/development/seqlike-object.md

 ## How the constructor works

+The `seqlike` package provides the `SeqLike` class, which is used for constructing SeqLike objects.
+In the constructor, the `seq_type` argument is required in order to avoid incorrectly inferring whether a sequence is a nucleotide or amino acid sequence.
+For convenience, there are also `aaSeqLike` and `ntSeqLike` factory functions that return a SeqLike constructed with the appropriate `seq_type` specified.
-Inside the constructor,
-we use a dispatching pattern that returns a tuple of attributes based on the Python object types that are passed in.
+Inside the SeqLike object's constructor, we use a dispatching pattern that returns a tuple of attributes based on the Python object types that are passed in.
 This design choice is highly inspired by the dispatching pattern prevalent in the Julia language, which makes reasoning about the behaviour of the constructor much easier.
 It also makes the code flatter and easier to read.
 (Zen of Python, friends!)
 The main function that determines SeqLike attribute values is called `_construct_seqlike`.
 At a high level, this is what happens inside `_construct_seqlike`:

 1. We determine the `_type` and `alphabet` of the sequence based on the passed-in `seq_type`, `alphabet`, and `sequence` arguments.